 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
 Please read our disclosure policy.

-Soft, light, melt in your mouth sweetness, and perfect for Valentine’s Day are the best ways to describe these cookies.
-They’re not the crispy-edged cookie that many associate with sugar cookies.
+Soft, light, melt-in-your-mouth sweetness, and perfect for Valentine’s Day are the best ways to describe these cookies.
+They’re not the crispy-edged cookies that many associate with sugar cookies.
 And yet, they are delicious and so incredibly tender that you’ll want to make these every day of the year.
 Seriously… every day!
-Or at least have in the freezer to eat at least weekly!
+Or at least have it in the freezer to eat at least weekly!

 Hand holding sugar cookie with pink frosting and sprinkles on top with a bite taken out